Skip to content

 Energy Release: Quick vs. Sustained

 • Dried Fleshy Fruits (e.g., Dates): Their high carbohydrate content provides a source of quick energy as the sugars are readily absorbed.
-This makes them an excellent choice for an athlete needing fuel just before or during a workout Fatigue & Energy Boost Nutrient Calculator.
+This makes them an excellent choice for an athlete needing fuel just before or during a workout.
+Use our energy boost calculator to plan pre-workout nutrition.

 • Nuts (e.g., Almonds): Their balanced profile of fat, protein, and fiber provides sustained energy.
 The fats and protein are digested slowly, preventing energy crashes and providing fuel over a longer period.
 This makes them ideal for a mid-afternoon snack to prevent hunger.